kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ### Introducing DynamicPhotoDisplay

 For this part of the chapter, you'll be working with simple photo viewing application.
-The user is displayed with a scrolling list of photo thumbails and tapping on them displays a full screen version.
+The user is displayed with a scrolling list of photo thumbnails and tapping on them displays a full screen version.
 You can find the starter project as well as the final solution in the resources folder for this chapter.
 Open it in Xcode and build and run it.
 You should see the following:

 ![width=80%](images/dynamicphotodisplay_initialwithfull.png)